andrelikesdogs/sm64-randomizer/Config/README.md

 This is to match specific behaviour parameters.
 There is 4 in total from [1-4].
 Only `0x20 (PLACE_OBJ)` objects will have all 4.
 Look up Behaviour Scripts for SM64 to find which behaviour parameters do what.

+## Misc.
+Information

+#### Debugging Mode
+Using the Environment variable "SM64R_DEBUG" you can select different debugging modes.
+The allowed modes are

+* `PRINT` - Enables more verbose output
+* `PLOT` - Plots level geometries using plot.ly.
+Install requirements-dev to use.

+#### Positioning of Objects, Bounds, etc.
+When taking the position from the plot.ly graphs, be sure to convert all positions from the labels like so:

+in Plotly: `[X, Y, Z]`
+in Config: `[-X, Z, Y]`

+i.e. when taking the position from `[100, 200, 300]` plot.ly use it in the config as `[-100, 300, 200]`

+This issue is occouring because plot.ly and sm64 use different conventions for the order and directions of vectors. :shrug: